-Recently, Dr. El-Eid was an instructor at the American Society of Breast Surgeons’ 15th Annual Meeting, teaching a class on Breast Ultrasound and Stereotactic Breast Biopsy.
+Recently, Souzan El-Eid, MD was an instructor at the American Society of Breast Surgeons’ 15th Annual Meeting, teaching a class on Breast Ultrasound and Stereotactic Breast Biopsy.
 She was also invited by the American Society of Clinical Oncology (ACSO) to review and publish a clinical practice guideline on surgical margins for breast-conserving surgery with whole-breast irradiation in stage I and II invasive breast cancer.
 The data was published by the Journal of Clinical Oncology in spring 2014.

-Additionally, Dr. El-Eid serves on various medical committees, co-authors numerous publications about breast cancer and breast diseases and frequently gives presentations and lecturers about breast cancer to the public and physicians.
+Dr. El-Eid is a member of various medical committees and serves as President of the Clark County Medical Society.
+Additionally, she co-authors numerous publications about breast cancer and breast diseases and frequently gives presentations and lecturers about breast cancer to the public and physicians.

-Dr. El-Eid has been named “Top Doctor” by Las Vegas Life and Desert Companion, “Medical Marvels” by Nevada Business Magazine, “Top Breast Surgeon” by HealthTap, and “America’s Most Compassionate Doctor” as chosen by PatientsChoice.org.
+Souzan El-Eid, MD has been named “Top Doctor” by Las Vegas Life and Desert Companion, “Medical Marvels” by Nevada Business Magazine, “Distinguished Women in Nevada” by Distinguished Publishing Company, “Top Breast Surgeon” by HealthTap, and “America’s Most Compassionate Doctor” as chosen by PatientsChoice.org.
 She has been recognized as “Top Surgeon” from Consumers’ Research Council of America for two consecutive years and received the Cancer Liaison Physician, Outstanding Performance Award from the American College of Surgeons in 2006.